Anise Star

 —Side Effects or Negative Effects— Many herbalists recommend anise during pregnancy to treat .
 The herb has never been associated with miscarriage or birth defects, but the medical consensus is that pregnant women should steer clear of all drugs, including medical doses of herbs.

 Estrogen – and even herbs such as anise that have mild estrogenic activity – may conceivably cause harm.
 Estrogen is an ingredient in birth control pills, so any women whose physician advises her not to use the PILL should consult her doctor about anise's estrogenic activity before using medicinal quantities of the herbs.
-Estrogen may contribute to migraine headaches an abnormal blood clotting and promote the development of certain types of breast .
+Estrogen may contribute to migraine headaches an abnormal blood clotting and promote the development of certain types of breast tumors.

 —Contraindications— Avoid therapeutic doses during pregnancy unless under the direction of a qualified healthcare professional.